 All of this information may be overwhelming—even scary.
 But though heart disease may be the biggest threat to your health, it’s also the most preventable.

 Get moving.
 Aim for at least 150 minutes of moderate and 75 minutes of vigorous aerobic exercise per week.
-Heart-pumping activities ranging from a brisk walk or competitive tennis match to a Zumba class or lap session in the pool all count.
+Heart-pumping activities ranging from a brisk walk or competitive tennis match to a Zumba class or a lap session in the pool all count.

 Eat well.
 Heart-healthy picks include fruits and vegetables—especially berries, broccoli, spinach and other bioflavonoid-rich choices, which reduce inflammation and encourage blood flow—whole-grains, high-fiber foods and fish (particularly those rich in omega-3s, like salmon).
 Foods containing sodium and sugar are worth trying hard to limit, as are saturated fats, mainly found in meat and dairy products.
 It is best to avoid trans fats entirely.